What is UX Weekly?

-You’ll get five links each week with the best quality UX writing from around the web.
-The writing won’t necessarily be new or recent - there is a lot of sleuthing involved.
-These links range from detailed how-tos, design strategy, community critique, and generally also opinions.
+You’ll get five links each week with the best UX writing, process, analysis, and critique from around the web.
+The writing won’t always be recent - there is a lot of sleuthing involved.

 A grab bag of my favorite links?
 I’m glad you asked!

 I’m Simon.
-I live and work in Gent, Belgium, build user experiences, and am a fan of rapid prototyping.
-Like a lot of the subscribers to the mailing list I started as a programmer and gradually migrated to user experience design because problems involving humans are infinitely more complex and important.
+I'm currently based in Alaska (but that might change), build user experiences, and am a fan of rapid prototyping.
+Like a lot of the subscribers to the mailing list I started as a programmer and gradually migrated to user experience design because problems involving humans are infinitely more complex, interesting, and important.

-The content of the newsletter will be biased towards what I think is important in design and within our field.
-It will include critiques of current design mindsets and mentality.
-I actively encourage readers to not be just better designers, but also morally good designers.
+The content of the newsletter leans towards what I think is important in design and within our field.
+It includes critiques of current design mindsets and mentality.
+I actively encourage readers to not be just better designers but also moral designers.

-As far as credentials go: I have worked with clients like Adidas, +Citizen, AT&T, T-Mobile, and Intel performing case studies, user research, design strategy, and rapid prototyping models.
+As far as credentials go: I have worked with clients like Adidas, +Citizen, AT&T, T-Mobile, and Intel, the ODI, and OpenFarm.
+I have executed case studies, user research, design strategy, and rapid prototyping models.

-UX Weekly started out 2 years ago as a way of keeping user experience designers at a UX firm up to date on the most important articles each week.
-It has evolved to have a readership of over 1,700 readers, from fields as diverse as marketing, mathematics, library sciences, and web development.
+UX Weekly started out 2 years ago as a way of keeping user experience designers at a leading UX firm up to date on the most important articles each week.
+It has evolved to have a readership of 2,000, from fields as diverse as marketing, mathematics, library sciences, and web development.